Best Winter Jackets

 The Mountain Equipment Lightline Winter Jacket is designed to give you excellent protection from the weather and includes windproof and water-resistant features made from the jacket’s Drilite shell.

 With the Mountain Equipment Lightline Winter Jacket, you’ll get an adjustable zip-off hood with three panels that help the jacket fit better and boost protection.
 Plus, there is a molded center front zipper with a rear insulated area, and the jacket features two hand-warmer pockets.

 This best winter jacket is available in sizes small to XXL.
 Most reviewers agree that this jacket fits true to size.
 If you already know that you’ll be adding a lot of layers underneath, you may want to size up.
 The jacket falls about mid-butt length, providing great warmth and fit.
 You could also check out our guide about the best 3 in 1 jacket.

 Reflective webbing for increased visibility in the dark

 Not as stylish as other jackets on the list

-Caterpillar, as a brand, is known for making heavy duty products and their insulated parka is no exception.
+Caterpillar, as a brand, is known for making heavy-duty products and their insulated parka is no exception.
 This jacket is for the individuals that will find themselves out in the snow most of the winter or in harsh conditions.
-Stylish yet durable, this jacket from Caterpillar is one to check out.
+Stylish yet durable, this is one of the best cold weather jacket from Caterpillar is one to check out.
 This winter jacket being waterproof, windproof, having a removable hood, and numerous pockets for storage are some of the major features this jacket offers.Read more

 The style of this jacket has the style of a workman’s jacket.
 It is available in three color, black, graphite, and army moss.
 All three colors have a reflective strip of webbing across the upper chest and back.